leiferlab/NeRVEclustering/README_leifer_lab.txt

 This repository hold the code used for the analyzing movies from the Leifer Lab's Whole brain imaging set.
 The details of the pipeline are described in the paper “Automatically tracking neurons in a moving and deforming brain” by Nguyen et al 2016.

 #########################################################################
 QUICK SUMMARY

 All of the analysis is done in matlab, but many of them are called on DELLA, which is Princeton University’s SLURM based computational cluster.
 Jobs are submitted to della via python wrappers that take in some inputs.
 Folders with HighMag data are on tigress.
 The corresponding low mag folder should be placed inside the high mag folder.
 Prior to running submission scripts, you need to have access to della, /tigress/LEIFER (ask Andy to email John Wiggins), save your ssh keys (see http://www.linuxproblem.org/art_9.html for mac), have python installed with paramiko.

-Inside you’re home directory on della, you need to make directories “scripts” and “data”.
-Inside data, you can clone the git repo found at https://github.com/leiferlab/3dbrain.git.
-For now, you also need shae_pythonSubmissionScripts.
-This is on sheavitzdata.
-Some of the paths are hard coded into the python scripts.
+Some of the paths are hard coded into the python scripts to locations in the /tigress/LEIFER/communalCode/3dBrain folder.